bachchanshreya83-oss/Student-Management-System/README.md

 * Live search by student name or roll number
 * Print or download the student list
 * Student count summary(total students)
+* If wrong login then an invalid-login page will appear

 ## 🛠️ Tech Stack